 The law describes more than 44 categories of professionals or individuals who are considered mandatory reporters under the law [Penal Code Section 11165.7].
-These categories of mandated reporters include social workers; teachers; teacher's aides and assistants; certain court employees; licensed day care workers; employees of child care institutions; peace officers; firefighters; probation officers; parole officers; custodial officers; specified district attorney investigators; local child support agency caseworkers; persons providing in-home supportive services to minors; film developers; commercial computer technicians (who work for a company in the business of repairing or installing computers for a fee); and various community professionals and workers in schools, day care programs, youth centers and camps.
+These categories of mandated reporters include social workers; teachers; teacher's aides and assistants; autism service professionals and paraprofessionals; certain court employees; licensed day care workers; employees of child care institutions; peace officers; firefighters; probation officers; parole officers; custodial officers; specified district attorney investigators; local child support agency caseworkers; persons providing in-home supportive services to minors; film developers; commercial computer technicians (who work for a company in the business of repairing or installing computers for a fee); and various community professionals and workers in schools, day care programs, youth centers and camps.

-Health care providers that are mandated reporters are physicians, surgeons, psychiatrists, psychologists, dentists, residents, interns, podiatrists, chiropractors, licensed nurses, dental hygienists, optometrists, marriage and family therapists, clinical social workers, professional clinical counselors, or any other person who is currently licensed under Business and Professions Code Section 500 et seq.; an emergency medical technician I or II, paramedic, or other person certified pursuant to Health and Safety Code Section 1797 et seq.; a psychological assistant registered pursuant to Business and Professions Code Section 2913; a marriage and family therapist trainee, as defined in Business and Professions Code Section 4980.03(c); an unlicensed associate marriage and family therapist registered under Business and Professions Code Section 4980.44; an alcohol and drug counselor; a professional clinical counselor trainee; an associate professional clinical counselor; a state or county public health employee who treats a minor for venereal disease or any other condition; a coroner; or a medical examiner or any person who performs autopsies.
-[Penal Code Sections 11162.5 and 11165.7]
+Health care providers that are mandated reporters are physicians, surgeons, psychiatrists, psychologists, dentists, residents, interns, podiatrists, chiropractors, licensed nurses, dental hygienists, optometrists, marriage and family therapists, clinical social workers, professional clinical counselors, or any other person who is currently licensed under Business and Professions Code Section 500 et seg.; an emergency medical technician I or II, paramedic, or other person certified pursuant to Health and Safety Code Section 1797 et seg.; a psychological assistant registered pursuant to Business and Professions Code Section 2913; a marriage and family therapist trainee, as defined in Business and Professions Code Section 4980.03(c); an unlicensed associate marriage and family therapist registered under Business and Professions Code Section 4980.44; an alcohol and drug counselor; a professional clinical counselor trainee; an associate professional clinical counselor; a state or county public health employee who treats a minor for venereal disease or any other condition; a coroner; or a medical examiner or any person who performs autopsies.
+In addition, any adult (employee or volunteer) whose duties require direct contact with and supervision of minors in the performance of the minors' duties in the workplace is a mandated reporter of sexual abuse (but not other types of abuse, such as physical abuse, unless the adult also falls into another category of mandated reporter - which many hospital employees do).